Although Dutch is the Netherlands’ first language, English is also very useful. Discover your options for English classes in the Netherlands.

 “Everybody speaks English here!”
-If you have recently settled in the Netherlands, you might have heard this a few times already from other expats or Dutch people themselves – and it is true for the most part.
-Learning English in the Netherlands can help you find a new job, improve your network opportunities, and even make new friends.
+If you have recently settled in the Netherlands, you might have heard this a few times already from other expats.
+Learning English in the Netherlands can help you find work, improve your network opportunities, and even make new friends.

 Dutch people are – rightly – reputed as skilled English speakers.
 The language learning app Babbel has recently ranked the Netherlands as the country in the world that speaks the best English as a second language.
 That’s right: Jip and Janneke have successfully mastered the language of Shakespeare.
 A possible reason?
 The Netherlands has a long history of international trade, and therefore always needed to be understood by the potential client.

-According to Sandra de Bresser, head of the British School in the Netherlands (BSN) Language Centre, which offers English courses to adults, there are many reasons why learning English in the Netherlands can be important.
+There are many reasons to learn English in the Netherlands.
 In such a multicultural country, speaking English can be an asset – for communication, integration, socialization, and business.

 Improve your social life with English lessons

 Learning English in the Netherlands can help expats settle in their new country.
-To begin with, Dutch language is already strongly influenced by English, and not just in its everyday lingo; you’ll hear a lot of ‘thanks,’ ‘on my way,’ ‘sure,’ or even ‘bullshit’ mixed with Dutch on the street.
+To begin with, the Dutch language is already strongly influenced by English, and not just in its everyday lingo; you’ll hear a lot of “thanks,” “on my way,” “sure,” or even “oh my god!” mixed with Dutch on the street.
 Indeed, children start to learn the language from a very young age in the Netherlands.
 Even movies are in English with subtitles, and signs and restaurant menus are often written in both languages.

 Connecting with expats and locals